 When deciding on how large a monitor you should get, the main factor that you should consider is the pixel density.

 As far as pixel density is concerned, it’s a fairly simple matter – the smaller the screen, the more densely the pixels will be packed, and so the image will appear sharper.
-If we’re talking about a large screen with a comparatively low resolution, you would notice a significant decrease in visual fidelity as the pixel density decreases.
+If we’re talking about a large screen with a comparatively low resolution, you will notice a significant decrease in visual fidelity as the pixel density decreases.

 - 1080p – 21-24 inches